Edward J. Gallagher

 The Lays of Marie de France, Translated, with Introduction and Commentary.
 Indianapolis, IN and Cambridge, MA: Hackett Publishing Company, 2010.

 Bédier, Joseph.
 The Romance of Tristan and Iseut, Translated, with Introduction.
 Indianapolis, IN and Cambridge, MA: Hackett Publishing Company, 2013.
+(Selected by CHOICE Magazine as an Outstanding Academic Title for 2013.)

 "'This Too You Ought to Read': Bédier's Roman de Tristan et Iseut" Tristan and Isolde: A Casebook, ed.
 Joan T. Grimbert.
 New York and London: Garland, 1995 (rpt: New York: Routledge, 2002), pp. 425-450.